 SecretGreece has done something that had never happened before in this small, but beautiful country called Greece!!
 We went an 11 days road trip in Greece focusing on the mainland (I am afraid no islands)!!
 We spent the first 3.5 days in Peloponnese where we visited, villages, old towns, castles, beaches, archaeological sites, museums, lakes and so much more!
 Now, we are driving to Central and Western Greece!

 So, we passed Rio-Antirio bridge, which – according to Wikipedia! – is one of the world’s longest multi-span cable-stayed bridges and the longest of the fully suspended type and we headed to Nafpaktos.
-We visited the Castle of Lepanto (Nafpaktos), which is one of the best preserved castles in Greece and a terrific example of Greek fortress architecture.
+We visited the Castle of Lepanto (Nafpaktos), which is one of the best-preserved castles in Greece and a terrific example of Greek fortress architecture.
 Nafpaktos is most known for the great battle that took place in 1571, the notorious battle of Lepanto!
 The Ottoman Empire’s naval power was almost totally damaged by the combined papal, Spanish and Venetian forces.
 Miguel de Cervantes, who wrote one of the world’s greatest literary masterpieces, Don Quixote, took part in the Battle of Lepanto!

-After a short walk at this town, we headed towards Mountainous Nafpaktia and especially not to so famous part of it.
+After a short walk in this town, we headed towards Mountainous Nafpaktia and especially not to so famous part of it.
 All the guides will tell you about Ano Hora and Elatou Villages, which are really nice but we wanted something more “hidden”!
 Therefore, we visited the remote villages of Simos, Dorvitsa, Stranoma and Poros.

 These villages are small and quite rough – to be frank – as they are not developed for tourism, but this was exactly the reason that we loved them as they were original and authentic!
 The whole area is called Kravara and in old days it was very poor and quite isolated and that’s why they have kept their authenticity.
-Our favorite village is Simos, where the old church Saint George welcomes the visitor.
+Our favourite village is Simos, where the old church Saint George welcomes the visitor.
 The church of Our Lady, dedicated to the Nativity of Mary, the old school that has been renovated and the narrow alleys make this small village really a hidden gem.

 A new day was begun and after a Greek Coffee under plane trees, we visited the large archaeological site ( the modern town has been built very close to ancient Thermos city) and the new archaeological museum outside of the town.

 Very soon we got into the car and we tried to follow up our schedule for that day.
-We firstly passed the Trichonida Lake, the largest Lake in Greece (you also check our dedicated post to Trichonida Lake and the activities that you can do there!).
+Initially we passed the Trichonida Lake, the largest Lake in Greece (you also check our dedicated post to Trichonida Lake and the activities that you can do there!).
 The views and the landscape are extraordinary!
 It is so peaceful to walk around the lake and watching birds from the shadows of trees.
 We lied down on the ground and we almost fell asleep!!

-But there was no place for rest.
+But there was no place to rest.
 We were on a mission!
 So, we drove towards Amfilochia, which is very famous for its cheese and its amphitheatrical location!
 We ate quickly a tasty souvlaki and we continued around the Amvrakikos Gulf, passing through Vonitsa and using the tunnel which connects Aktio with Preveza and we arrived at Preveza City for a short coffee.

 Next stop was Nikopolis, the ancient city.
 What to say about this archaeological site, which is probably the largest city in ancient Greece?
 For some bizarre reason, it is a hidden gem as not many people know about that.
 Maybe because some parts of this site are often closed for maintenance reasons.

-We were thinking visiting the Nekromanteion, which was an ancient Greek temple of necromancy devoted to Hades and Persephone.
+We were thinking of visiting the Nekromanteion, which was an ancient Greek temple of necromancy devoted to Hades and Persephone.
 This site was believed by devotees to be the door to Hades, the realm of the dead!
 If you are in the area, you should visit it, but we didn’t have the energy for that and we needed something to refresh us!
 And believe me, this is not something difficult to find in Greece!
 So, we found a secluded beach, Alonakia, a few kilometres outside Parga!!
 It was totally delightful!
 The beach was quiet enough as it was September, pine trees armed the whole small gulf and a rock in the middle filled this beautiful beach!

 Now, we were ready to reach our final stop, Parga!
 We parked our car and we went directly to the castle!
 The landscape for one more time was marvellous and the trip ended for that day as good as it gets as it was a full moon at that night!
 How lucky were we??!!!

 We wake up early and we had another walk to the town as we wanted to wander around the alleys in daylight.
-Believe me, it was equally beautiful as last night!
+Believe me, it was equally as beautiful as last night!
 And back to our car and next destination was Ioannina.
 The weather changed for a moment as there was fog, but this wasn’t something very strange for this area.
 We used the Egnatia Road which is a very modern highway that was built from 1994 to 2011.
 We really enjoyed the route till Ioannina, where we parked at the beginning of the Old city, took our camera and just walked around the lake.

 Opposite, it’s an island, which doesn’t have a name(!) and it’s one of the 2 islands in lakes in Greece that has inhabitants (do you know the 2nd island?).
 But, our focus was the old town, so you got in and got lost in its alleys!
-The buildings and the whole area transfer you in another era, sacramental and wild with canons, high stone walls and towers!!
+The buildings and the whole area transfer you into another era, sacramental and wild with canons, high stone walls and towers!!

 But, we had to come back to reality and to modern times and to get our car and direct to Metsovo using again Egnatia Road.
 Probably Metsovo is of the most beautiful mountainous towns in Greece.
 It is built in the region of Pindus and the local stone architecture dominates the whole Metsovo.
 What can you find there?
 Traditional stone settlements, leafy squares, tasty food, wineries, cheese makers and many many things to do!!